The Best Invoice Finance Options - The Definitive New Zealand Guide to Invoice Factoring & Invoice Discounting

 Our guide covers:

-- While business loans are popular, one of the less-common options available to Kiwi businesses is invoice financing services, which can act as a short-term liquidity option for companies with unpaid invoices.
+- While business loans are popular, one of the less-common options available to New Zealand businesses is invoice financing services, which can act as a short-term liquidity option for companies with unpaid invoices.

 - We've published this guide to help business owners understand invoice financing services, and explain invoice factoring and invoice discounting.

-- However, what terms you'll be offered will vary business by business.
+- What terms you'll be offered will vary business by business.
 It can be confusing to compare the different fees, rates, and trade-offs compared to other forms of financing (such as small business loans, lines of credit, personal loans and other forms of business loans).

 - Invoice financing can be a useful tool for businesses of all sizes trading throughout New Zealand that need to improve cash flow and access working capital.
 However, while it can be a useful tool for companies with slow payment terms or that don't have access to traditional lending sources, it can also be more expensive than other forms of financing and usually involves fees and discounts which need to be factored in to your margins.